Circular Ranging OCT

 CBORT to host Machine Learning in OCT Imaging

-Machine Learning in OCT Imaging: Novel Applications & New Research Opportunities will be held at MIT and highlight the impact of advanced machine learning on biomedical optics and in particular Optical Coherence Tomography (OCT).
+Machine Learning in OCT Imaging: Novel Applications & New Research Opportunities will highlight the impact of advanced machine learning on biomedical optics and in particular Optical Coherence Tomography (OCT).
 The program will serve to connect the biomedical optics community and machine learning / computer vision experts.
-The event has been postponed and we will provide additional information once a new date has been confirmed.

 Automated Noise Estimation in Polarization Sensitive Optical Coherence Tomography

 Advanced signal reconstruction in polarization sensitive optical coherence tomography (OCT) frequently relies on an accurate determination of the signal noise floor.
 However, current methods for evaluating the noise floor are often impractical and subjective.
 Here we present a method using the degree of polarization uniformity and known speckle intensity statistics to model and estimate the OCT noise floor automatically.
 We establish the working principle of our method with a series of phantom experiments and demonstrate the robustness of our noise estimation method across different imaging systems and applications in vivo.